Leaf-Agriculture/docs/docs/501-operations.md

 listed values corresponde to RGB values used.
 The `nv` refers to `no value`.
 It is used internally to make the image transparent on places without data.
 Currently, this ramp is the same of all images processed.

+We also generate an auxiliary `xml` with geographic information to handle this image on GIS environments.
+You just need to append the `".aux.xml"` string to the png url.

 <Tabs
   defaultValue="js"